 select * from diamonds where cut like '%$cuts%'

-The execution behavior of Widgets are configurable.
+You can configure the execution behavior of widgets.
 Widget settings are accessible on the right end of the Widget bar via the icon.

 - Do Nothing

-Using Widgets in Dashboards When you create a dashboard from a notebook that has input widgets, all the widgets will appear at the top of the dashboard.
-In presentation mode, every time you update value of a widget you can click on the update button to re-run the notebook and update your dashboard with new values.
+When you create a dashboard from a notebook that has input widgets, all the widgets display at the top of the dashboard.
+In presentation mode, every time you update value of a widget you can click the Update button to re-run the notebook and update your dashboard with new values.

-If you do use Running a Notebook from Another Notebook on a notebook that contains widgets, it will run the specified notebook with the widget’s default values.
-You can also pass in values to widgets using Running a Notebook from Another Notebook.
+If you use Running a Notebook from Another Notebook on a notebook that contains widgets, it runs the specified notebook with the widget’s default values.
+You can also pass in values to widgets.
+For example:

 %run /path/to/notebook $X="10" $Y="1"